Updated: December 2017

 Q: What is the best pellet stove for RV?

 A: Not all mini stoves are certified for mobile home usage, but the one of our favorites is the Dickinson Marine Newport.
 We put together a review of this stove, and from what we’ve read it is a great performer in small spaces.
 For a slightly more powerful option there is always the ever attractive Castle Serenity.
+Additionally, if you buy a separate clean air kit, the US 5660 Bayfront is also an option.

 Q: What is the best small pellet stove?

 A: Again, this depends on personal preference, but the most popular by far is the Castle Serenity.
 This is a great option, but if you are looking for something less expensive then we have a full guide to cheap pellet stoves.
+Ultimately, it comes down to needs.
+If you care about power then the Castle isn’t the best because it is better in smaller spaces.
+Someone who wants power would be debating between the Pleasant Hearth and the Comfortbilt-a decision that will probably come down to willingness to pay the premium for the latter.